spatialos/gdk-for-unity/docs/get-started.md

 Your SpatialOS account is associated with an organisation and a project which were created for you when you signed up, both with generated names.

 You’ll need your generated project name to deploy the FPS game to the cloud.
-To find it, enter the [Web Console](https://console.improbable.io/projects) and look for the `beta_randomword_anotherword_randomnumber` project name:
+To find it, go to the [Web Console](https://console.improbable.io/projects) and look for the `beta_randomword_anotherword_randomnumber` project name:

 <img src="{{assetRoot}}assets/project-page.png" style="margin: 0 auto; display: block;" />